sannijesufemi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 find . -type d -exec chmod a+x -- {} +\ - Add execusion permission to all folder and subfolder excluding the files.

 mkdir -m 751 my_dir - This create a file with the permission: read, write and execute for the owner. read and execute for the group and execute permission for the others.

+chgrp school hello - This changes the group ownership of the file 'hello' to the username 'bello'